-After all, though Skynyrd were not the first, and certainly not the last southern rock band, they are surely the style's quintessential embodiment, and so too, one could argue, is that first album, the not-so-helpfully entitled ‘(Pronounced 'Leh-'nerd 'Skin-'nerd).’
+Lynyrd Skynyrd were not the first, and certainly not the last, Southern rock band.
+They are surely the style's quintessential embodiment, however, and that began with their first album – the not-so-helpfully titled Pronounced 'Leh-'nerd 'Skin-'nerd.

-Not so for high school pals Ronnie Van Zant, Allen Collins and Gary Rossington, though, who had been jamming together in their native Jacksonville, Fla. since as far back as 1964.
-Over the ensuing ten years, the trio would cycle through numerous group names and short-termed band mates on a painfully slow and winding road towards becoming Lynyrd Skynyrd.
+That wasn't the case for high school pals Ronnie Van Zant, Allen Collins and Gary Rossington, who had been jamming together in their native Jacksonville, Fla., since as far back as 1964.
+Over the ensuing 10 years, they would cycle through numerous group names and short-termed band mates on a painfully slow and winding road toward becoming Lynyrd Skynyrd.

-But this obviously paid off in the outstanding quality of the tunes that the central Skynyrd Trio of Van Zandt, Collins and Rossington slaved over for years to eventually impress famed songwriter, performer and producer Al Kooper, who officially "discovered" the band and signed them to his MCA-distributed Sounds of the South label.
+That effort obviously paid off in the outstanding quality of the tunes that the central Skynyrd trio of Van Zant, Collins and Rossington slaved over for years.
+Certainly, they impressed famed songwriter, performer and producer Al Kooper, who officially "discovered" the band and promptly signed them to his MCA-distributed Sounds of the South label.

-In any case, Skynyrd's publicly perceived inheritance of that southern rock mantle was entirely deserved, as they would carry on exposing untold legions of new fans to the style with a slew of spectacular albums and songs, right up to the day when horrendous tragedy befell them too.
+Lynyrd Skynyrd's publicly perceived inheritance of that Southern rock mantle was entirely deserved, as they would carry on exposing untold legions of new fans to the style with a slew of spectacular albums and songs, right up to the day when horrendous tragedy befell them, too.

-Since then, ‘Free Bird’ has become Ronnie’s tribute song, and it is bound to forever keep his memory alive – as it will that of this landmark first album – for as long as lonely voices in random clubs and stadiums everywhere interrupt the void between songs with cries for “FREEBIRD!”
+Since then, "Free Bird" has become Van Zant's tribute song, and it is bound to forever keep his memory alive -- as it will that of this landmark first album -- for as long as lonely voices in random clubs and stadiums everywhere interrupt the void between songs with cries for "Free Bird"!